ANALYZE YOUR CLUSTERS AND TALENT

 CREC performed an assessment of the Regional Aerospace & Defense Exchange (RADE) Defense Industry Adjustment project’s effectiveness and impact by developing quantitative and qualitative evaluation criteria.
 Working with the Connecticut Department of Economic and Community Development, CREC collected outcome and activity metrics through stakeholder engagement events and interviews to develop a logic model.
 The model […]

 Start Date: Sep 2016 — End Date: Aug 2017

-CREC is supporting the state of Texas in mitigating the impact of defense spending and sequestration on the state economy through identification and assistance to affected businesses, creation of analyses to aid economic planning for affected regions, and facilitation of high-impact entrepreneurship and technology acceleration activities in those regions.
-CREC will work with project partners […]
+CREC supported the state of Texas in mitigating the impact of defense spending and sequestration on the state economy through identification and assistance to affected businesses, creating an analyses to aid economic planning for affected regions, and facilitation of high-impact entrepreneurship and technology acceleration activities in those regions.
+CREC worked with project partners and key […]